TaskCoach.AI Blog

 The Mitochondrial Stack: CoQ10, PQQ, Creatine, B-Complex

-CoQ10, PQQ, creatine, and B-complex for the cellular energy deficit behind ADHD chronic fatigue.
-Mechanism, dosing, and the 8-12 week effect curve.
+CoQ10, PQQ, creatine, and a B-complex for the cellular energy deficit behind ADHD fatigue, with the mechanisms, real dosing, and the 8-12 week timeline explained plainly.

-Time Blindness Is A Diagnosis: The Science And The Fix
+Time Blindness Is Real: The Science And The Fix

 The 5 Identity Layers Behind Every Behavior Change